As an Amazon Associate kitchen A2Z earns from qualifying purchases

 Avoid the “Liquefy” and “Puree” Settings:

-Blenders are naturally used for making liquid drinks, chopping ice, or mixing soups, whereas food processors are mainly used to chopping and combine.
+Blenders are naturally used for making liquid drinks, chopping ice, or mixing soups, whereas food processors are mainly used for chopping and combining.

 Use less Liquid